 [Please note that the discussion is only to be completed in Stage 2 following data collection]

-We conducted a pre-registered replication of Status quo bias.
+We conducted a pre-registered replication of status quo bias.
 The results are [consistent/not consistent/partially consistent and partially inconsistent] with the original results (see Table X for a summary of the replication).

 Replication